abhik1698/ConsoleApplication/Readme.txt

 Run in Turbo C++

-Inputs must be given neat without any special characters and without any whitespaces
+Inputs must be given neat:

+1. No special characters
+2. No whitespaces